About my Periodic Table

 - Site Structure - In future updates, when you refresh the site you will remain on the same page.
 You will also be able to link to elements, rather than just the table.

 - New Features - I am currently working on the next update to my site, which will add a variety of improvements.
-These are in no way definite so I don't want to talk about specific features.
+I am looking to add some information about chemical compounds in a future release.

 Developing the Periodic Table